Exagor/infof413_pascalmaispresque/README.md

 ## How to execute

-Once you've created the .jar file, to run the .jar execute the folow commande with the right test file name.
+Once you've created the .jar file, to run it, run the following command with the correct test file name (make sure you're still in the root directory).

 ```shell
 java -jar dist/part1.jar test/testfile.pmp
 ```

+Replace test/testfile.pmp by the path to the test file you want to execute.

-The output of the programm will be placed in the corresponding .out file in the test folder.
+The output of the programm will be placed in the corresponding .out file in the same folder as the testfile.pmp.

 ## How to generate javadoc